 Due to limited staff, LF does not directly support patients - we focus where we can make a difference today (with research).
-We recommend the FDRS (Fat Disorders Research Society) for patients and caregiver support.
+We recommend the FDRS (Fat Disorders Research Society) for patients and caregiver support and our Resources page.

 Lipedema is characterized by increased adipose tissue in the limbs, and the adipose tissue may be painful.
 There is a very wide manifestation of disease symptoms.
 The pain may be constant, may come and go, or only occur when pressure is applied to the adipose tissue.
 And the pain experienced may be very mild or severe.
 The mechanism of pain sensation is not currently understood.

 Many people experience some amount of swelling (non-pitting edema).

 To oversimplify the diagnosis, look for a 'cuff' at the ankle and wrist and check that the hands and feet do NOT swell via the Stemmer's Sign test.

 Differentiation between venous disease (test via venous ultrasound), obesity (examine fat depot locations), lymphedema (possibly test via lymphoscintigraphy), lipedema and Dercum's Disease is important.
 The Diagnosing 1, Diagnosing 2, Primer, and Leg Swelling videos will be of use.